datagovuk/guidance/deleting_datasets.md

 ## It didn't get deleted!

 When a dataset is deleted by a data.gov.uk sys-admin, you may have to wait up to an hour for it to disappear completely.
-Like many sites, data.gov.uk caches all its content, so most people viewing data.gov.uk won't see changes for up to an hour.

-You can check the real status of a record (ignoring the cached copy) by logging in.
-Logged-in users see the latest version of data.gov.uk.
-Non-logged-in users see the site as it was up to an hour behind.
+There are more details here: [Updating problem](updating_problem.html)